Parents of School-Aged Children

 Does my school have a travel ban for students and staff?

-Please refer to CDC COVID-19 travel website on guidance regarding international travel.
-There are currently no state to state specific recommendations for Colorado residents.
+Please refer to the CDC COVID-19 travel website for guidance regarding international travel.
 A school can always create more restrictive policies/procedures.